Chapien/chapien.github.io/content/my-computer/index.md

 ## Office
 For documents, spreadsheets, and so on, I use [LibreOffice](https://www.libreoffice.org/).
 For e-mails, RSS feeds, and calendars, I use [Betterbird](https://www.betterbird.eu/).
 I do not use Google Calendar; all of my caldavs and contacts are stored on my own server using [Radicale](https://radicale.org/v3.html).

-For note taking, brainstorming, flowchart creation, some scheduling and pretrty much everything, I use [Obsidian](https://obsidian.md/).
+For note taking, brainstorming, flowchart creation, some scheduling and pretty much everything, I use [Obsidian](https://obsidian.md/).
 It's a wonderful program that I encourage everyone to try out.
 That said, I've recently had some performance issues, so please be cautious not to install too many plugins like I have!

 For writing Markdown files outside of Obsidian, I use [Typora](https://typora.io/).
 It's not FOSS, unfortunately, but it's the best one I've managed to find that uses live previews.
 WYSIWYG is vital for me for any Markdown editor.